alces-software/knowledgebase/docs/source/infrastructure/infrastructure-guidelines.rst

 .. image:: InfrastructureDesign2.png
     :alt: Infrastructure Design Example 2

-This solution separates the services into VMs sat on the master node.
+This solution separates the services into VMs running on the master node.
 In order for these VMs to be able to connect to the primary network a network bridge is created that allows the VM interfaces to send traffic over the eth0 interface.

 Channel Bonded Infrastructure
 -----------------------------